Windermere Village Attractions“Thank you for making an unforgettable weekend so special”

-Just down the road from the Howbeck Hotel, this enchanting Beatrix Potter-themed attraction -- the only one in Europe -- brings all 23 of the author's tales to life with an indoor recreation of the region's landscapes, inhabited by famous characters from the books.
+Just down the road from the Howbeck Guest house, this enchanting Beatrix Potter-themed attraction -- the only one in Europe -- brings all 23 of the author's tales to life with an indoor recreation of the region's landscapes, inhabited by famous characters from the books.
 You can meet Peter Rabbit in Mr. McGregor’s garden, visit Mrs. Tiggy-winkle in her kitchen, and stumble across Jemima Puddle-duck in a pretty woodland glade – then venture outside to explore the new Peter Rabbit Garden, followed by lunch at the Tailor of Gloucester Tea Rooms.2.Souvenir Shopping & Afternoon Tea

 Bowness-on-Windermere is full of quirky little shops and boutique stores where you can pick up unique gifts and souvenirs.
 Choose from bags of Lakeland fudge or energy-packed bars of the famous Kendal Mint Cake to keep you charged up on mountain hikes – or browse locally-produced art works and items of pottery or glassware.
 The town's streets are lined with fascinating shops, and it would be easy to while away several hours browsing around – perfect if the weather takes a turn for the worst.
 And don't forget to enjoy a pit stop or two along the way for afternoon tea at some of the town's many quaint tea rooms.3.Lakeside and Haverthwaite Railway